You’ve been called weak and pushed to the sidelines.

 “Storytime” allowed me to not only reflect on my past transformations and continuous growth but also listen to true stories of warriors.
 There were survivor stories, growth stories, pain stories, reflective stories, and stories that showed true perseverance.
 I applaud and thank those who attended this event.
 Although the group was small, it still contained voices that spoke with courage and bravery.
 This group of people was no doubt a group of heroes.

-As I too am going through a time of painful transformation and reflection (which I will elaborate on in another sparkly post), I can’t help but look up to those who attended and shared at “Storytime.”
+As I too am going through a time of painful transformation and reflection, I can’t help but look up to those who attended and shared at “Storytime.”
 I think about their stories daily in order to help me make brave choices that allow me to see my worth.